I thought it was a good story. I thought: "It's sure to have a happy ending."

 A trailer for the game can be viewed here.

 INMOST features examples of the following:

 - Abusive Parents / Parental Neglect: Elizabeth's mother, who makes an effort to ignore her and lashes out at her when she can't.
-It's in the end when it turns out that she was a Replacement Goldfish and her mother couldn't handle it.
+It turns out that Elizabeth was a Replacement Goldfish and her mother couldn't handle it.